anqurvanillapy/ice1000.github.io/assets/pages/opensource-contributions.md

 That does not mean I do not submit typo-fixing pull requests.
 Instead, I usually submit pull requests like that, but I do not call this "contributions" and I do not list them here as well.

+There are {{ site.data.contribs.size }} contributions listed here in total.

 ## Overview

 <table>